 There is No Best Racket

 People often ask what’s the best racket out there, but there is no answer to this question.
-Novak Djokovic might be the best player in the world, but if the average person tried to play with his racket it’s likely they’d think it was almost impossible to use.
-What is really important is finding the best racket for you and this is a very personal thing.
-No two players have the same game, and therefore no two people are going to have exactly the same requirements for a tennis racket.
+Novak Djokovic might be the best player in the world, but if the average person tried to play with his racket, it’s likely they’d think it was almost impossible to use.
+What is really important is finding the best racket for you and this is a very personal choice based on individual criteria.
+No two players have the same game, and so no two people are going to have exactly the same requirements for a tennis racket.

 This means the first thing you have to ask yourself is, what is it that you specifically want from your racket?
 Do you value power, control, spin, maneuverability, comfort, feel or something else?
 When you know the answer to this question, then you can’t start to narrow your search.